metabarcoding/obitools4-doc/content/docs/principles/_index.md

   classDef obitools fill:#99d57c
 {{< /mermaid >}}

-Most {{% obitools %}} take a single input file and produce a single output file.
-Among the inputs, one has a special status, the standard input (*stdin*).
+Most {{% obitools %}} take a single file as input and produce a single file as output.
+Among the inputs, one has a special status: the standard input (*stdin*).
 Symmetrically, there is the standard output (*stdout*).
-By default, as any other UNIX command, the {{% obitools %}} read their data from *stdin* and write their results to *stdout*.
+By default, like any other UNIX command, the {{% obitools %}} reads its data from *stdin* and write its results to *stdout*.

 {{< mermaid class="workflow" >}}
 graph LR